 Some inexpensive respirators or dust masks do not carry NIOSH approval.
 These masks might look perfectly safe, but without the proper certification, it would be difficult to know the level of protection they provide.
 An approved N95 mask filters out at least 95% of particulates larger than 0.3 microns in diameter.
 Avoid buying masks without proper NIOSH certification.

 When shopping for N95 masks, it is important to remember that “N95” is an industrial rating, not a design standard.
 Different manufacturers produce models for specific purposes, such as dust and allergen protection, virus exposure reduction, and smoke inhalation.
 In other words, there are numerous types of face masks/respirators legally called N95 that vary widely in design and function.

+The best N95 protection is a proper fit.
 A quality N95 mask needs to form a tight seal around your lower face to be effective.
 This seal can be tested for both positive and negative pressure.
 When the wearer inhales deeply, a properly fitted N95 mask should draw inward.
 This indicates good negative pressure.
 When the wearer exhales, the respirator valve should open smoothly.
 This is an indication of good positive pressure.
 An inferior N95 mask will allow too much unfiltered air to enter or exit through the sides of the mask.

 Many N95 masks subscribe to the “one size fits most” philosophy, but the better options provide ways to customize the overall fit.
 When shopping for N95 masks in bulk, look for such elements as metallic nose pieces and an adjustable double strapping system.
 A good candidate won’t fit like a Halloween mask, with a single strap attaching the mask to the user’s face.